 Some Hebrew Calendar supporters will claim that the mathematical origins of today's calendar always existed and were simply a highly held secret of the ancient Sanhedrin, and that its calculations were established through divine revelation from Yehovah Himself!
-Daniel 2:20-22[1] is referenced as proof of this theory:
+Daniel 2:20-22^[1] is referenced as proof of this theory:

-"Daniel answered and said, 'Blessed be the name of God for ever and ever: for wisdom and might are his: And he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding: He revealeth the deep and secret things: he knoweth what is in the darkness, and the light dwelleth with him.'" {Underlined emphasis added} sets the celestial bodies into motion, allows the weather to produce crops and can alter any of these signs at any given time.
+"Daniel answered and said, 'Blessed be the name of God for ever and ever: for wisdom and might are his: And he changeth the times and the seasons: he removeth kings, and setteth up kings: he giveth wisdom unto the wise, and knowledge to them that know understanding: He revealeth the deep and secret things: he knoweth what is in the darkness, and the light dwelleth with him."" {Underlined emphasis added}

+We see here that it truly is Yehovah that is in control of the times and the seasons as it is He that sets the celestial bodies into motion, allows the weather to produce crops and can alter any of these signs at any given time.
 But does that infer that Yehovah gave secret calculations that then controlled them?
 Even though Dr. Spier documented that the Sanhedrin practices utilized astronomical facts within the court process - at best it would have been to confirm the testimony of witnesses declaring their sightings of the new moon crescent.
-But this would contradict the theory that they relied purely upon calculation much less used the Molad or conjunction instead of the crescent.
+But this would contradict the theory that they relied purely upon calculation - much less used the Molad or conjunction instead of the crescent.
 We also know that the equinox was not referenced by the Sanhedrin due to Christians changing to this method in their own calendar determinations for Easter.